 Zesty is an automated cloud cost optimization solution.
 It uses an AI model that has been trained using both actual and simulated cloud resource consumption data, in order to forecast the precise cloud resources required by an application in real-time, including aspects such as CPU cores and storage.

-Zesty leverages these predictions to execute various automated actions, such as resizing, scaling up or down, modifying storage volumes, and procuring or offloading public cloud instances based on the insights provided by the model.
+Zesty leverages these predictions in its cloud cost optimization software to execute various automated actions, such as resizing, scaling up or down, modifying storage volumes, and procuring or offloading public cloud instances based on the insights provided by the model.
 So far, the tool only covers EC2 instances.

 16. CloudZero